Task Cycle Time

 For Asana teams, tracking cycle time by task type, project, and team reveals where process improvements will have the greatest impact.
 It helps teams move from large batch delivery to a continuous flow of completed work.

-Understand and act on task cycle time with KPI Tree
+Understand and act on Task Cycle Time with KPI Tree

 KPI Tree calculates cycle time from Asana task state transition data in your warehouse.
 Place this metric centrally in your flow efficiency tree, with dependency mapping and complexity scoring as supporting inputs.